Skip to main content

 Cleveland Guardians: Jim Thome (337)

 Cleveland has a long history of pro baseball in the city on Lake Erie.
-Jim Thome is the franchise's top slugger with 337 home runs, followed by Albert Belle (242) and Manny Ramirez (236).
-If Ramirez had never left Cleveland for the Boston Red Sox, he would've passed Thome.
+Jim Thome is the franchise's top slugger with 337 home runs; he's followed by Jose Ramirez (255), who climbed two spots with a sensational 2024.
+Albert Belle (242), Manny Ramirez (236) and Earl Averill (226) are next in line.

 Colorado Rockies: Todd Helton (369)

-It's been almost a decade since Todd Helton retired after 17 seasons with the Rockies, but despite the thin air in the Mile High City, no one in Colorado has caught him.
+It's been a decade since Todd Helton retired after 17 seasons with the Rockies, but despite the thin air in the Mile High City, no one in Colorado has caught him.
 Helton set the franchise record with 369 home runs, well ahead of former Rockies teammate Larry Walker (258).
+Vinny Castilla is next at 239, followed by Nolan Arenado (235); recently retired Charlie Blackmon and Carlos Gonzalez are even at 227.

 Baltimore Orioles v Detroit Tigers